Otra-AI/credentials/google-cloud/generative-ai-leader/exam-guide.md

 - unsupervised
 - reinforcement

 #### 1.1.3.
-Identifying the stages of the machine learning lifecycle; data ingestion, data preparation, model training, model deployment, and model management; and the Google Cloud tools for each stage
+Identifying the stages of the machine learning lifecycle and the Google Cloud tools for each stage

+- data ingestion
+- data preparation
+- model training
+- model deployment
+- and model management

 #### 1.1.4.
 Identifying how to choose the appropriate foundation model for a business use case